dvagala/utils-for-typescript-nodejs/README.md

 1. Go to https://github.com/settings/tokens and click on regenarete that token.
 2. Run `npm login --registry=https://npm.pkg.github.com`.
 And user `dvagala` as username and that new token as password
-3. Go to all projects that use this utils and to their .npmrc add new token
+3. Go to all projects that use this utils and to their .npmrc add new token so for hapsy that means in my macbook, but also on server